Session 15: Hebrews 11 – God’s Hall of Faith

 Bible Study Journal

-Here a few thoughts to consider in our Bible study exercise of Heb.
-11:1, just for starters.
-Write your own thoughts to each of these bullet points in your Journal.
+Here are a few thoughts to consider as we begin our Bible study exercise of Heb.
+11:1.
+Write your own thoughts for each of these bullet points in your Journal.

 • How does “hope” work when joined with “faith” in real-life terms, specific things we expect (full confidence) to acquire?